What Is Mitral Atresia?

 How to Diagnose Mitral Atresia?

-If the doctor suspects any heart defect, not just mitral atresia, a team of experts perform necessary examinations, both physical and cardiac-specific tests.
-Primarily, breath sounds and heartbeats are analyzed, along with evaluating signs of oxygen deprivation, in the form of cyanosis.
+If the doctor suspects a heart defect, not just mitral atresia, a team of experts performs necessary examinations, both physical and cardiac-specific tests.
+Primarily, breath sounds and heartbeats are analyzed, along with evaluating signs of oxygen deprivation in the form of cyanosis.
 Some of the possible findings of a physical examination include:

 • Tachycardia (above 150 bpm).